chao1224/ChatBattery/README.md

 </p>

 Then please follow the instructions from stage 1 to stage 4.
 Enter `Ctrl + C` if you want to stop the program.
+The results are collected into a csv file, which will be fed into the next stage.

 ##### 3.2 Exploitation Phase